open-edge-insights/video-web-visualizer/README.md

       "1": "SHORT"
   }
   ```
-  > **NOTE:** These labels are the mapping for the PCB demo provided in EIS's web visualizer directory.
+  > **NOTE:** These labels are the mapping for the PCB demo provided in EII's web visualizer directory.
 Currently camera1_stream_results consists of pcb demo labeling and camera2_stream_results consists of safety demo labeling.
   Hence, in [config.json](./config.json), mapping of all the subscribed topics has to be done with pcb demo labeling and safety demo labeling respectively.

   ```json